daitrongquach/Contact-Manager-App/README.md

 ## About The Project
 ![Product Screenshot](./public/img/product-screenshot.PNG "Product Screenshot")

-This is a simple web application that helps manage users' contacts.
-It includes the following functions:
+This is a web application that helps manage users' contacts.
+It includes the following functionalities:
 - Show contact list.
+- Search contact.
 - View details of each contact.
 - Add new contact.
 - Delete contact.